Emilio Daez: Business

 Before entering showbiz, Daez founded SanEm Corporation in January 2021, a supplier of safety footwear to AAA construction firms in the Philippines.

+Non-acting ventures

+On August 24, 2024, Daez appeared in the ABS-CBN's game show Rainbow Rumble where he become the second contestant to be "rainbow unlocked" and won the ₱1 million top prize.

+In 2026, Daez was cast among the 20 "lucky stars" in the another ABS-CBN's game show Kapamilya Deal or No Deal (which was also hosted by Luis Manzano) and selected as the designated contestant on the episode aired September 13, where he won ₱250,000 for his charity.

 Endorsements

 In July 2025, Daez was introduced as an ambassador for KFC Philippines.
 According to KFC Philippines General Manager Jojo Marcelo, Daez "represents the modern KFC spirit— kind-hearted, friendly, cool, and charming," and reflects "a distinctly Filipino vibe" that aligns with the company's modernization efforts.

 Personal life

 Daez describes himself as an extrovert.
 He expressed that he loves meeting and talking to people in a Metro Artist Spotlight interview.